Upacharapoorvam Gunda Jayan

 Upacharapoorvam Gunda Jayan is a 2022 Indian Malayalam-language comedy drama film directed by Arun Vaiga.
 The film stars Saiju Kurup and Siju Wilson in the lead roles.
-Sharaf U Dheen was earlier reported to play one of the leads in the film but was replaced by Shabareesh Varma.
-The film released after a delay of a few years.
+Sharaf U Dheen was earlier reported to have been chosen as one of the leads in the film but was replaced by Shabareesh Varma.
+The film was released after the delay of a few years.
 This was the first film to be distributed by Dulquer Salmaan's Wayfarer Films.

 Plot

 The movie opens with Gunda Jayan's flashback where he roughens up a government official at his place of work.
 Cut to the present, Jayan is an ex-ruffian who has given up his old ways and living decently with his family running a grocery store.
 His sister gets a marriage alliance from an NRI and Jayan and family almost immediately fixes it, much to the disagreement of his sister's daughter, Anjana who is already in a relationship with someone.
 Jayan shuts down Anjana threatening her of doing anything against spoiling the family honor.
 The family gears up for the imminent marriage and starts making the arrangements.
 On the day before marriage all the guests and relatives start arriving and Anjana's best friend and her fiancé also arrive.
 Jayan and his neighbor friend Reji are initially suspicious of the friend's fiancé Kiran and suspects him to be the Anjana's boyfriend, but soon their doubts clear up after they learn that he is already engaged to Anjana's friend.
 Jayan's brother-in-law Sahadevan, his uncle Sugathan and eccentric army brother-in-law Shylappan create ruckus on the previous night in many ways and Kiran handles them all, supplying them with ample liquor and food.
 He even manages to pacify the half crack cook Pachadi Sura and makes things calm.
 Towards the night everyone starts crashing in for next days event.
 Jayan himself locks the bathroom situated outside to avoid any drunkards spoiling it and sleeps outside carrying the key.
 Come morning he is surprised and upset that the key is missing and there is a long que of all his relatives outside the bathroom.